trust & togetherness

 Move class outdoors:体育比分网 This will be done whenever possible, weather permitting.

-体育比分网no matter what the coming school year holds, the virtual learning program at mpa is designed to be a seamless extension of the care we always provide our students, families, and community. it’s not only rigorous and reliable, it’s also engaging and infused with joy from beginning to end. read some of the stories that emerged during the spring of 2020.
+no matter what the coming school year holds, the virtual learning program at mpa is designed to be a seamless extension of the care we always provide our students, families, and community. it’s not only rigorous and reliable, it’s also engaging and infused with joy from beginning to end.

 体育比分网mpa has also formed a community advisory group comprised of members of the larger mpa community with medical, public health, higher education, government, and legal experience. the purpose of the group is to review recommended steps and regularly provide insights, suggestions, and best practices considering their personal connection to the school and their professional areas of expertise.